Before you start

 - Research location is the organization of the applicant or other organization, which has committed to provide research facilities to the applicant of a research grant.

-- Date of the doctoral degree is given with the exactitude of a month in the form dd/yyyy.
+- Date of the doctoral degree is given with the exactitude of a month in the form mm/yyyy.

 - If you are a doctoral student, you must add an extract of the study register that includes the proof of your rights to post-graduate studies.
 Submit this document as an attachment (see point 4, below).

 - Parental leave and/or military or non-military national service after doctoral examination: give the total time in months.
 The possible extension to your eligibility for a grant is calculated using this information.
+In the case of Ukrainian scientists, the extension will be given automatically.
 Note, that that this information must be also in your attached CV.